Sunday, Sept. 24, 2023|

 All-day parking at the Daniel K. Inouye International Airport in Honolulu costs at most $18 each day and $15 each day at other airports.

-City of Honolulu limits permits for campgrounds
+City of Honolulu limits permits

 HONOLULU (AP) — The city of Honolulu has announced that campgrounds will reopen for the first time in three months with limited permits to ensure social distancing amid the coronavirus pandemic.

 The city will now issue permits for just over 100 campsites across Oahu.

 “There’s severely limited amount of campsites now.
 We went to about half of what’s available.
 Simply because we wanted to physically distance the campsites,” Honolulu Department of Parks and Recreation Public Information Officer Nathan Serota said.